 I had set up the mount for its new location (using the hand controller) when I originally set up the mount (but not the telescope) – convincing / adjusting its settings from their last Southern Hemisphere use to their current location.
 The Polemaster software also came up in Southern Hemisphere, but that was a quick fix to change.
 I got the sequence started, the telescope and autoguider scope focused and then started the sequence.
 I had one round of CW/CCW/CW/CCW until the plate solving failed.
 (I put in my notes (and probably should put on the camera body or telescope rotation point) – CW is rotate to the LEFT!)
 I rebooted everything, put the camera back at the 90° angle that the plan called for and started up again.
 The second attempt went well, with only one 9° rotation in the correct direction, and I was off to the races.
 With the first subframe captured at 22:18MDT.

 I got up at about 02:00MDT to do the meridian flip and then got up at 05:00MDT (at the start of Nautical twilight) to end the sequence.
-I ended up marking about 5 subframes as bad (too light)…about to the point of Astronomical twilight (nighttime ends).
+I ended up marking about 5 subframes as bad (too light) which were taken at or after the start of Astronomical twilight (nighttime ends).

 The version #1 processing again has the OU-4 Giant Squid Nebula hidden within the Ha-dominant SH2-129 Flying Bat, although a lot of interesting blue and green came out in this image, using the f3.9 Askar 0.7x reducer under dark skies.
 I attended Nico Carver’s 3 August 2025 Patreon Sunday Chat to ask the question if it is at all possible to capture this image (including with the OU-4 visible) using a one shot color (OSC) camera.
 He stated, given enough data and HaOIII extract OIII processing should make it possible.
 Thus, the data comprising the v1 image below will be added to the other data I’ve collected on this target to continue processing future versions…